filecoin-project/specs/proof-of-spacetime.md

 - `POST_CHALLENGES_COUNT: UInt`: Number of challenges.
 - `POST_TREE_DEPTH: UInt`: Depth of the Merkle tree.
 Note, this is `(log_2(Size of original data in bytes/32 bytes per leaf))`.
 - `SECTOR_SIZE: UInt`:
-- `MAX_SECTORS_COUNT`: maximum number of sectors that can be proven with a single post

 #### Public Inputs